Describe a thing you did to learn another language?: IELTS Speaking Cue Card

 What challenges did you face while learning German?

-How did watching German TV shows help your learning process?
+How did watching German TV shows help you learn the language?

 Band 7